Skip to main content

 Results Visualizations

-Another great option is the gauge chart visualization.
+The gauge chart is a great visualization for the constant sum question.
 The gauge’s length is dictated by a maximum value.
 Then, each item in the constant sum is its own gauge, with a colored bar representing how close to the maximum the value is.

 Example: This gauge chart displays the average hours a day spent on each activity.
 The metric is mean and the maximum is set to 24, since there are 24 hours in a day.